U.S. says has indications toxic chemical used in Syria this month

 They said this chemical attack, the fourth the opposition has reported this month, was in the Harasta neighborhood of Damascus.

-(Reporting by David Brunnstrom and Doina Chiacu, additional reporting by Patricia Zengerle; Editing by Jonathan Oatis)
+(Reporting by David Brunnstrom and Doina Chiacu; Editing by Doina Chiacu and Jonathan Oatis)